Inbound Marketing as a strategy saw an enormous leap in several businesses shifting towards it in 2014.

 Outbound marketing is interruption-based marketing.
-The way it works is that businesses find a medium with a large following, and periodically publish an ad (interrupt that following with ads).
-The concept is that a small percentage of the audience will listen / see the ad (the interruption in the storyline) and hopefully convert into a customer.
-Classic examples of Outbound Marketing is ads on TV, Radio, Direct Mail, Mass Emailing, Newspaper, Outdoors, Flyers, etc…
+It works because businesses find a medium with a large following and periodically publish ads (interrupt that following with ads).
+The concept is that a small percentage of the audience will listen/see the ad (the interruption in the storyline) and hopefully convert it into a customer.
+Classic examples of Outbound Marketing is ads on TV, Radio, Direct Mail, Mass Emailing, Newspaper, Outdoors, Flyers, etc.…

-- Communicate with an audience has given you permission to do so.
+Communicate with an audience has permitted you to do so.

 Both of these premises are permission-based.

-It is true yes, that the audience number in the first technique is smaller in than the numbers in mass media of Outbound Marketing, but because the audience has given you permission or asked to receive the message they convert at a 750% higher rate than interruption-based marketing.
-Examples of such Inbound Marketing techniques are the use of subscription based email marketing, social media, blog subscribers, webinar attendees, etc.
+Yes, the audience number in the first technique is smaller than the numbers in mass media of Outbound Marketing.
+Still, because the audience has permitted you or asked to receive the message, they convert at a 750% higher rate than interruption-based marketing.
+Examples of such Inbound Marketing techniques are subscription-based email marketing, social media, blog subscribers, webinar attendees, etc.